Deepakkutch/speechrecogniton/README.md

 Main feature of selecting RAKE algorithm is that it is domain independent and can analyse the frequency of the word appreance and its co-occurance with other words in the text.

-# Task Splitup

-Arunkumar ---> User interface(Tkinter) and Design of the project workflow

-Deepak ---> Implementation of speech to text conversion for both audio and video

-Karthik Raja  --->Implementation of Keyword Extraction using RAKE algorithm

 # Future plan